hilarykhc/KadoLinguo/README.md

 - Implement a quiz mode where users can go through their flashcards and test their knowledge.
 - Provide instant feedback on correct/incorrect answers.

-4. Card Pairing Game Mode
+4. Game Mode

-- Introduce an interactive card pairing game to reinforce vocabulary through visual association.
+- Introduce an interactive card game to reinforce vocabulary/phrase through visual association.
-- Display a grid of cards with images and words, and users need to find matching pairs by selecting two cards consecutively.
+- Display a grid of cards with images and corresponding words/phrases, and users need to find matching pairs.

 ## Implementation